mglynnhenley/onfabric-demo/README.md

    ```

    This will:
+   - Display a user code (e.g., "ABCD-1234")
-   - Open your browser to OnFabric's login page
+   - Show a verification URL to visit in your browser
    - Ask you to authorize Fabric Dashboard
    - Save your access token to `.env` automatically